 Beyond the basics: An in-depth look at Bitrise Pipelines

-At Bitrise, we want to help you save developer's hours and cut costs, so we introduced Bitrise Pipelines
+At Bitrise, we want to help you save developer hours and cut costs, so we introduced Bitrise Pipelines, which provide an easy way to parallelise your CI tasks.

 What are Bitrise Pipelines?

 Bitrise Pipelines is the top level of our CI/CD configuration.
-Pipelines can organize the entire CI/CD process and set up advanced configurations with multiple tasks running parallel and/or sequentially.
+Pipelines can organize the entire CI/CD process and enable advanced configurations with multiple tasks running in parallel and/or sequentially.

 The benefits of Bitrise Build Pipelines

-Large test suites can be split into individual tests and run parallel to save developer time.
-UI, unit, simulator, and security tests (you name it) can run individually to help you identify where a step is failing faster.
+This is where most teams start their parallelisation journey.
+Large test suites can be split into smaller pieces and run in parallel to save developer time.
+UI, unit, simulator, and security tests (you name it) can run independently to help you identify where a step is failing faster.

 Why wait for a whole workflow to be re-run when you can run part of a workflow and get it done quicker?
-When a workflow fails, select to re-run only the workflow that failed in your stage.
-Build Pipelines’ partial re-run also makes 3rd party flakiness a non-issue giving you gains in Developer productivity, time, and money.
+When a Workflow fails, select to re-run only the Workflow that failed in your Pipeline.
+Build Pipelines’ partial re-run also makes 3rd party flakiness a non-issue giving you gains in developer productivity, time, and money.

 Getting started with Bitrise Pipelines